-- The Construction Phase; and - The Operational Phase.
+- The Construction Phase; and - The Operational Phase. •

-4.2 Project Phases - Transport Overview
+Project Phases - Transport Overview 4.2

-Of the two phases, the greatest traffic volumes are associated with the proposed Development construction phase.
+The greatest traffic volumes are associated with the project construction phase.
 The operational phase is restricted to occasional maintenance operations which generate significantly lower volumes of traffic that are not considered to be in excess of daily traffic variation levels on the road network.